Methven, New Zealand: History

 The Mount Hutt Road Board office was completed in 1879.
 Despite the depression of the 1880s and 1890s, the Methven library was built in 1883.
 The Anglican church was built in 1880 and the Catholic church in 1888.
 The population of Methven town was 300 people in 1902.
 Methven contributed troops to the First World War with 69 of them losing their lives.
-In the 1920s Methven slowly changed from having livery stables and smithies to garages and engineering firms to service cars and farm machinery.
+In the 1920s, Methven slowly changed from having livery stables and smithies to garages and engineering firms to service cars and farm machinery.
 The 1920s also saw the arrival in Methven of companies such as Dalgety's and Wright Stevenson and Co.
 Trucking firms also aimed to compete with the railways to ship farm goods such as wool to the ports.
 Electricity also arrived around this time.
-The farm labourers who working on the local farms often resided in Methven or came to Methven to socialize after work.
+The farm labourers who worked on the local farms often resided in Methven, or came to Methven to socialize after work.
 Farm labourers frequented the grocery stores, clothing retailer, pubs, billiard halls, brothels, and boarding houses that were present in Methven in the early days of the town.
+For the first 100 years of Methven's existence, its primary role was that of servicing the needs of farmers and farm labour.
 The Methven branch railway line closed in 1976.

-For the first 100 years of Methven's existence, its primary role was that of servicing the needs of farmers and farm labour.
+The Mountain Thunder motorcycle street race was an annual event held in Methven on Easter Saturday for eight years until 2017 when there was a fatality in one of the races and the organisers announced later that year that the 2017 event would be the last.

 Methven expanded dramatically in 2021 with over three hundred residential sections sold.
-This is expected to lead to an increase in the population to 2411 people by 2023.
-The population was expected to climb to this number in the year 2048 according to Ashburton District Council projections.
+By 2023 the population was expected to be 2411 people; a figure that was previously forecast to be reached only in another 25 years.

+Geography

+Methven is a rural town situated on the Canterbury Plains, between the North Branch of the Ashburton River and the Rakaia River.
+The town centre is at an elevation of 320 m.
+It is located close to the foothills of the Southern Alps, and in particular Mount Somers, Mount Alford and the Mount Hutt range.
+The town is 34 km north of Ashburton and 95 km west of Christchurch.

+The town is a rural service centre for nationally significant arable farming land in the upper mid Canterbury plains.
+The region has hot summers, cold winters and good soils that enable seed production, growing of cereal crops, and raising livestock.
+The early land-holdings in the area were large leasehold estates growing wheat and raising sheep.
+However, with the introduction of farm machinery in the 1920's, more family-run farms were established, leading to an increasing population in the town.